BassantKhaled259/alx-system_engineering-devops/0x00-shell_basics/README.md

- delete a file "rm -r /tmp/my_first_directory/betty" delete a directory "rmdir /tmp/my_first_directory" a script that changes the working directory to the previous one "cd -"
+ delete a file "rm -r /tmp/my_first_directory/betty" delete a directory "rmdir /tmp/my_first_directory" a script that changes the working directory to the previous one "cd -" a script that lists all files "ls -al . .. /boot"